 Period piece shows are more popular than ever.
 We don't know if it's because of the dramatic portrayal of history or glorious wardrobes to match, but viewers can't get enough of them.

 They provide a unique form of escapism, allowing fans to not only get lost in a different world but in simpler times when everyone actually spoke to one another instead of staring at their smartphones.
-In 2018, that can be refreshing.
+That can be refreshing.

-Whichever historical era is your favorite, there's a comedy or drama to cover it and whether you're after romance, scandal or political intrigue, streaming services have a lot to offer.
-Not only are these shows staying true to their time period, they also come with a side of exceptional storytelling and great characterization.
+Whichever historical era is your favourite, there's a comedy or drama to cover it.
+And whether you're after romance, scandal or political intrigue, streaming services have a lot to offer.
+These shows stay true to their time period and come with a side of exceptional storytelling and great characterisation.

 Without further ado, here are the best period piece series available to stream in Australia.

 - Cast: Jack O'Connell, Colin Farrell, Stephen Graham, Tom Courtenay

 Based on Ian McGuire's novel of the same name, The North Water is set in the 1850s and follows an ex-army doctor who joins a whaling expedition to the Arctic.
 Little does he know, he's about to share the same vessel with a murderous harpooner.

 The North Water is the kind of immersive show that gives you chills even if the weather is lovely or you're curdled up in the warmest blanket on the planet.
 The uneasiness is palpable.

 With excellent performances and gorgeous cinematography, it will win you over in no time.